Loading Now

 Vertical Vegetable Garden

-Who says arches are just for flowers?Grow climbing vegetables such as cucumbers, beans, or squash using a garden arch.
-It helps maximize space, improves airflow, and makes harvesting easier all while adding a beautiful, edible touch to your landscape.
+Who says arches are just for flowers?
+Grow climbing vegetables like cucumbers, beans, or squash on a garden arch.
+This maximizes space, improves airflow, and makes harvesting easier while adding a beautiful, edible element to your landscape.

 Seasonal Displays